 8.

-If none of that works, you can also experiment with sleep restriction:
+You can also experiment with sleep restriction therapy:

-If none of this helps, do go and see your student councilor.
+If none of this helps, do go and see your student councilor or GP.
 Sleeping poorly is detrimental to your health and means you will not perform to the best of your ability.
 Take it serious!

 ReplyDelete